 As children develop, they are learning how their words and actions influence the world around them.
 Provide ways to make a difference, such as helping others.
 By serving and interacting with people who are different from them, they will develop empathy, social skills, and an awareness of what diversity looks like in the world.

 A perfect way to encourage social responsibility is to give to charities as a family, getting your children involved in choosing causes that are meaningful to them.
 Perhaps set up a rotation of different charities that everyone votes on.
 Or regularly volunteer together as a family at a local soup kitchen, meals-on-wheels, or help by volunteering to pick up trash.
+In the YNAB app previously mentioned, you can set up budgeting to include your favorite charities so giving is an everyday practice.

 As your children develop and your conversations and applications of money-to-life progress, remember these two things: